 In the mid-fifties wagons finally came to life.
 Users wanted a practical vehicle with some glitz.
-This 1956 Ford Parklane Station Wagon in Bermuda Blue over Diamond Blue (code CD) offered the ability to haul stuff while looking as nice as the family car.
+This 1956 Ford Parklane Station Wagon in Pineridge Green over Meadowmist Green (code GF) offered the ability to haul stuff while looking as nice as the family car.

 This two-door, six-passenger wagon was new for 1956.
 It was introduced fill a gap and to compete with Chevrolet's Bel Air Nomad.
 What they basically did was take the base trim level Ranch Wagon and gave it Fairlane trim and added chrome to the B-pillars.
 Ford were proud to state in their sales literature, "You've never seen such luxury in a station wagon before!"